CS413 15 CATS (7.5 ECTS) Term 1

 - Histograms and basic statistical models of images.
 Information and entropy.

 - Discrete Fourier transforms and Discrete Cosine Transforms for filtering, coding, correlation and motion estimation.

 - Image Pyramids for analysis and image compression.

 - Image and video segmentation and texture models.

-- Optical flow techniques for motion estimation.
+- Optical flow techniques for motion estimation and tracking

 - R.C.
 Gonzalez and R.E.
 Woods.
 Digital Image Processing.
 3rd Edition.
 Addison Wesley, 2007.